unixsurfer/haproxystats/README.rst

 ###########################

-**haproxystats** provides statistics for the time it takes to process, calculate and produce HAProxy metrics.
+**haproxystats** provides statistics for the time it takes to process, calculate and send HAProxy metrics.
 By default provides the following list of metric names with values in seconds::

     loadbalancers.<lb-01>.haproxy.haproxystats.WallClockTimeHAProxy